 As a Parish of the Catholic Church, we participate in the Sacramental Life established by Our Lord Jesus Christ.

-Faithfully, our parish clergy administer the sacraments of Baptism, Penance (also called “Confession”), Eucharist, Confirmation*, Holy Matrimony, and the Sacrament of the Sick (also called “Holy Unction”).
+Faithfully, our parish clergy administers the sacraments of Baptism, Penance (also called “Confession”), Eucharist, Confirmation*, Holy Matrimony, and the Sacrament of the Sick (also called “Holy Unction”).

 To arrange for a Baptism of a child, youth, or adult, please contact our parish office at 920.435.7548 for further information.
 Persons over the age of 5 years, will need to take part in a period of instruction prior to their baptisms.

 For persons under the age of 18 who desire any or all of the Sacraments of 1st Penance, 1st Eucharist, and Confirmation, 2 years of active attendance and participation in our Veritas Faith Formation Program is required.
 Some exceptions may be possible for those who have attended Catholic Schools or the Religious Education programs of other parishes.
 Contact our parish office for further information.

 Adults (persons aged 18 or older) desiring to become Catholic or to receive any sacraments they may have missed, may contact our parish office to learn more.

 Holy Matrimony (Marriage)

 Persons desiring to receive the sacrament of Holy Matrimony should contact our office at 920.435.7548 for information on the process of preparation for Marriage in our parish.
 At least one party to the marriage, either the man or the woman, must be an active member of our parish.

 The Sacrament of the Sick is offered regularly, twice per year, in the Spring and Fall, and is announced in advance in our Parish Bulletin.
 Those in need of this sacrament at other times, and in an emergency, should contact the parish office at 920.435.7548.